Updated: January 21st, 2017

 door is open and off otherwise.
 The Fritzing image below shows the connection.

-Note how D5 is grounded when the reed switch is close and how it will be pulled
+Note how D5 is grounded when the reed switch is closed and how it will be pulled

 high by a resistor when the reed switch will be open.